 Abnormal Aggressive, Impulsive or Violent Behavior

-What is abnormal aggressive, impulsive or violent behavior?
+What is abnormal aggressive, impulsive, or violent behavior?

-Abnormal aggressive, impulsive or violent behavior can include a variety of behaviors.
+Abnormal aggressive, impulsive, or violent behavior can include a variety of behaviors.
 These behaviors may be unusual for the person exhibiting them, or they may be unusual in general.
-Aggressive or violent behavior that results from a specific uncommon situation or from some extreme provocation would not be considered medically abnormal, which is not to say that violence is ever acceptable.
+Aggressive or violent behavior that results from a specific uncommon situation or some extreme provocation would not be considered medically abnormal, which is not to say that violence is ever acceptable.

-Certain genetic causes can sometimes contribute to extremely or unusually aggressive, impulsive or violent behavior.
+Certain genetic causes can sometimes contribute to extremely or unusually aggressive, impulsive, or violent behavior.
 However, having this genetic profile will not always lead to this behavior.
 Other external factors such as a history of abuse or trauma as a child, or exposure to violence in their environment growing up, may predispose individuals to violent, aggressive, or impulsive behavior on an abnormal level.
 Alcohol and substance abuse will tend to raise the probability of violent, aggressive, and impulsive behavior, with or without any genetic factors taken into account.

 Some of the subtypes of abnormal aggressive, impulsive or violent behavior include self-injury or self-harming behaviors (also known as auto-aggression), verbal aggression, physical aggression or violence towards objects or people, as well as other types of impulsive behavior.